damaru2/convergence_analysis_hypergradient_descent/README.md

 <br />
 <br />

-[This](https://damaru2.github.io/convergence_analysis_hypergradient_descent/dissertation_hypergradients.pdf) is a Master Thesis submitted for the course in Mathematics and Foundations of Computer Science.
+[This](https://damaru2.github.io/convergence_analysis_hypergradient_descent/dissertation_hypergradients.pdf) is a Master Thesis submitted for the course in Mathematics and Foundations of Computer Science at the University of Oxford.
 Academic year 2016/2017.